 Activists play an essential role in this discussion.
 Mental health activists can be moms, dads, teachers, or anyone else who wants to make a difference for themselves and others with mental illnesses.

 Why It Matters

 Mental illness affects many people yet gets little recognition and social acceptance.
 According to Wikipedia, “mental disorder is a generic term that refers to any behavioral or psychological pattern that causes significant distress or impairment in personal functioning.”

 - Mental disorders can have various symptoms, which are related to anxiety disorders (OCD), eating disorders (anorexia nervosa), depression, bipolar disorder, schizophrenia, and more.

 - Regarding suicide rates specifically: 1 suicide every 40 seconds; someone dies from suicide EVERY LITTLE BIT HELPS!

 - The WHO predicts that by 2020 depression will be second only to heart disease as the leading cause of disability.

-- While these disorders can make life difficult for those who have them, they also affect others with a mental illness; friends, coworkers, and family members because they struggle in their day-to-day living due to their psychiatric conditions.
+While these disorders can make life difficult for those who have them, they also affect others with a mental illness; friends, coworkers, and family members because they struggle daily due to their psychiatric conditions.

 Please SHARE this post on your Facebook timeline to spread awareness about Mental Illness: Depression, Bipolar Disorder, Anxiety Disorders, OCD, or any other mental illness afflicting an individual.
 And most importantly, HELP that one person suffering in silence.